ladas-larry/react-native-responsive-image/README.md

 ## Why?

-React Native's Image size is rendered the same regardless of device screen size and screen resolution.
+React Native's Image size is rendered with the same dimensions regardless of device screen size and screen resolution.
+That's bad.
 This component scales itself seemlesly on all iOS and Android devices.

 ## Installation